Karnataka government will not hesitate to arrest HD Kumaraswamy if needed, says CM Siddaramaiah

 The Karnataka government will not hesitate to arrest Union minister HD Kumaraswamy in an illegal mining lease case, Chief Minister Siddaramaiah said on Wednesday, The Hindu reported.

-Siddaramaiah made the comments after Governor Thaawarchand Gehlot sanctioned his prosecution in an alleged land scam case on August 17.
-The matter pertains to the allotment of 14 housing sites to Siddaramaiah’s wife, Parvati, in 2021 by the Mysore Urban Development Authority in return for the acquisition of 3.16 acres of land owned by her.
+Siddaramaiah made the comments after Governor Thaawarchand Gehlot sanctioned the Congress leader’s prosecution in an alleged land scam case on August 17.
+The matter pertains to 14 housing sites being allotted to Siddaramaiah’s wife, Parvati, in 2021 by the Mysore Urban Development Authority when it acquired 3.16 acres of land that she owned.

 “The governor is playing delaying tactics in Kumaraswamy’s case,” the Congress leader said.
 “But in my case, he immediately gave consent for prosecution without an inquiry report.
 Isn’t it discrimination?”